-Not only this chicken paprikash healthy, it is also economical!
+I scaled down on the oil and sour cream to reduce the calories.
+Not only is this chicken paprikash healthy, it is also economical!

-If you are a chickpea fan like myself I don’t need to convince you what a great texture they add to the dish.
+To bulk up the dish I added canned chickpeas.
+If you are a chickpea fan like myself, I don’t need to convince you what a great texture they add.
 Also being simmered in Hungarian paprika sauce makes them off the scale flavourful…little smoky nuggets of goodness.

-Serve this creamy chicken paprikash with rice, noodles or mashed potatoes.
-You just can’t go wrong!
+- Serve this creamy chicken paprikash with rice, noodles or mashed potatoes.

 - 1 tbsp olive oil